Color contrast

 Impact

-• Set a mood
+- Set a tone or mood

 Try this test: Turn on grayscale mode or color filter in your device's accessibility settings.
 If the text blends into the background, it is not accessible.